rindPHI/isla/islaspec.md

 * of the `pos1`-th *direct* child with type `<type1>`
 * of the derivation tree associated with `var`.

-An simple example for the use of the `..` axis is the formula
+A simple example for the use of the `..` axis is the formula

 ```
 checksum(<header>, <header>..<checksum>)